High School Summer Camps

 Do you want to make the world a better place?

+Become an agent of change in your community as you develop skills to identify injustice, advocate for the oppressed, and create an action plan to bring about restoration and reconciliation.
 Whether you are a scientist, poet, organizer, healer, musician, artist, gamer, or techie, you can make a difference in the world.
 Discover social justice as a lifestyle, and identify movements and opportunities in your high school that give you the chance to change the world.

 - Explore how you can make a difference in ongoing causes of anti-human trafficking, civil rights, homelessness, and refugee and immigration services.

 - Discover careers you can pursue to further social justice in fields like business, medicine, religion/ministry, social work, and more.

 - Investigate the history of social justice and how powerful ideas and beliefs shape our shared understanding and pursuit of justice.

 Amy Lynn Smith